We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 But women usually only experience more serious or severe side effects when they take too many prenatal vitamins or very high doses of specific vitamins.

-One notable example to be aware of concerns vitamin A. This is because taking more than 10,000 IU or 3,000 mcg of vitamin A can cause birth abnormalities, as well as bone loss and liver damage.
+One notable example to be aware of concerns vitamin A. This is because taking more than

 Women who experience side effects of prenatal vitamins or symptoms they cannot explain should usually stop taking the vitamins, and talk with a doctor or pharmacist.
 Women who experience severe side effects should seek emergency medical attention.